Aquafina-water-bottle/jp-mining-note/docs/docs/updating.md

-# Updating the Card
+# Overview
-This section is dedicated to explaining how to update the card itself.
+This page is dedicated to explaining how to update JPMN, as well as provide basic support for required steps outside of Anki.

 !!! warning